galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ### Evaluate SALSA2 scaffolding with QUAST

-In order to analyse how the information provided by the HiC read has contributed to the improvement of our assembly, we are going to run QUAST again.
+In order to analyze how the information provided by the HiC read has contributed to the improvement of our assembly, we are going to run QUAST again.

 > ### {% icon hands_on %} Hands-on: Evaluation with QUAST
 >